statamic/v2-docs/content/collections/docs/antlers.md

 ...Will pass the string `{ featured_image | url }` to your partial instead of the url of your image.
 Much less dandy.
 Not fine at all.

-So remeber to always snug things up next to each other inside your single tag braces.
+So remember to always snug things up next to each other inside your single tag braces.

 ## Resources {#resources}